lambda-plugins/HighwayTools/README.md

 ### Description

 Adding fully automated highway building as plugin to Lambda.
 The tool places building material and destroys wrong blocks in high frequency using well-timed packets.
-The module can build autonomously highways in all 8 directions while its pathfinder keeps you at the desired position and takes care of any possible dangerous situation.
+The module can build autonomously in all 8 directions while the pathfinder keeps the desired position and takes care of any possible dangerous situations like liquids or gaps.
+Advanced inventory management allows the bot to fully utilize materials stocked in shulker boxes or in the ender chest.
 It is highly customizable and allows deep changes in system using configurations.
 It is fully compatible with most modules of Lambda like `LagNotifier`, `AutoEat` etc and also is confirmed to work with `Rusherhack`, `Future`, `Impact` etc.

 ### Features
 - [x] Digs tunnel and paves Obsidian floor at the same time